protocol/research-website/content/posts/202103-fosdem/index.md

 *Q: How can one compromise the network?*

 A: An attacker needs to compromise more than 50% of nodes and access their private key in order to be able to derive future randomness.
 This is why the League of Entropy network puts significant emphasis on node security and diversity.
 We have nodes deployed around the globe under different jurisdictions and different ISPs, as well as self-hosted nodes that belong to different teams.
-Each deployment is different with regard to its diversity of deployed infrastructure and thus the resources needed to attack it.
-However all deployments must meet strict security requirements such as access logs and constant monitoring, to name a few.
+Each deployment is different with regard to diversity of deployed infrastructure and thus the resources needed to attack it.
+However, all deployments must meet strict security requirements such as access logs and constant monitoring, to name a few.
 It is important to note that we are continually increasing the size of the League of Entropy network: the security of the network increases with the number of nodes it contains, since attackers need to compromise a larger number of nodes.
 We are approaching 25 robust, diverse nodes, including companies with extensive background and expertise in Internet security —  see the [drand website](https://drand.love) for more information.

 *Q: Can I deploy my own drand network?
 What would be the benefit?*